ntersol/react-starter/README.md

 # NTERSOL React Starter app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It has not been ejected (read about ejecting [here](https://create-react-app.dev/docs/available-scripts/#npm-run-eject)).
-One of the usual reasons for ejecting is to when a new feature requires a change to the webpack configuration.
-But alternatives to ejecting should be explored first.
+This application is a series of demos of various features of React that can help jump start an application.
+One can pick and choose from the features list for your apps needs.

 ## Installing and Running

-### Prerequisits
+### Prerequisites

 * Install [nvm](https://github.com/nvm-sh/nvm)
-* Install the correct Node Version (see the `nvmrc` file)
+* Install the Node Version given in the `.nvmrc` file.

 ### `nvm use`
 Chooses the version of node specified in the `.nvmrc`